IRB forms and submissions requirements

 - The Pre-Review Acknowledgement Letter and stamped Pre-Review Checklist must be included in the final submission package for the full board's deadline.

 Note: Pre-review is designed to prepare submissions for IRB review and ensure the study meets criteria for review.
 While the expected outcome is approval of the submission, this is not a guaranteed outcome.
 Official review and determinations are made by the full board.
-The pre reviewed final submission will be stamped "pre-reviewed", however the submission must be received according to the submission instructions (described on the last page of the Investigator Self-Review Tool).
 Submission deadlines still apply for pre-reviewed studies that require a full board review.

 Determining If IRB Review Is Required